pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/UserAPI.rst

 Matlab -- V2.1
 ^^^^^^^^^^^^^^^

-The Multi-channel core AFD and the multi-channel unwinding AFD has been added in V2.1.
+The Multi-channel core AFD and the multi-channel unwinding AFD have been added in V2.1.
 To know whether the multi-channel AFD is required, please check :ref:`intro-MAFD`

 The basic API is the same as :ref:`matlabV20-label`.
 The key differences are